Temiloluwa/sagemaker_auto_mpg/Blog.md

 I did not save the regressor as a tarfile because I chose not to import the regressor model from S3.
 Instead, I created a Sagemaker Model directly from the trained Estimator with the `.create_model` method (another way to create Models).

+When the two models are provided in a list in the pipeline model definition as shown below, Sagemaker automatically serves the output of the preprocessor model as input to the regressor model.
+I deployed the model `ml.c4.xlarge` instance and used a [`CSVSerializer`](https://sagemaker.readthedocs.io/en/stable/api/inference/serializers.html) for input requests.

 ``` python
 from sagemaker.sklearn.model import SKLearnModel